microsoft/azure-health-data-services-toolkit/samples/SimpleExternalApiCustomOperation/README.md

 ## Concepts

 This sample provides a way to configure the custom operation (CO) in the pipeline.
-You will implement the request and response with the use of a pipeline.
+You will implement the request and response with the use of pipeline.

 To implement how requests and responses work, there are two applications:
 1. SimpleCustomOperation: We are adding the simple inputs baseURL, method and path.